jt3k/eslint-config-pedant/README.md

 This config intentionally does not limit your choice of code style.

-If you want to check code style of your my code you can add [stylistic rules](http://eslint.org/docs/rules/#stylistic-issues) to your config in your project.
+If you want to check code style of your code you can add [stylistic rules](http://eslint.org/docs/rules/#stylistic-issues) to your config in your project.

 Also, you can create your own [Shareable Config](http://eslint.org/docs/developer-guide/shareable-configs) or use one of the existing.